-- College Mission Statement To develop creative, articulate, respectful and resourceful young people able to contribute positively to the global community. - College Motto Creating the Opportunities. - College Logo Represents four students around a table working collaboratively. - College Values Be Respectful, Be Successful, Be Resilient, Be Creative. - Be Respectful and treat others as you would like to be treated as yourself. - Be Successful and strive to be the very best you can be. - Be Resilient as you have the right to feel safe and to learn. - Be Creative and have a positive impact as a global citizen.
+- College Mission Statement To provide all students with opportunities to become creative, successful, respectful and resilient members of their local and global communities. - College Motto Creating the Opportunities. - College Logo Represents four students around a table working collaboratively. - College Values Be Respectful, Be Successful, Be Resilient, Be Creative. - Be Respectful and treat others as you would like to be treated as yourself. - Be Successful and strive to be the very best you can be. - Be Resilient as you have the right to feel safe and to learn. - Be Creative and have a positive impact as a global citizen.

-Toanne Kindred
+Joanne Kindred